Robbie Lawler: Post-championship

-Lawler faced returning veteran Nick Diaz in a rematch on September 25, 2021 at UFC 266.
+Lawler faced returning veteran Nick Diaz in a rematch on September 25, 2021, at UFC 266.
 The bout was contested at middleweight and was a special non-title, non-main event five round fight.
 In the third round, Lawler knocked down Diaz, who did not respond to the referee's instruction to return to his feet.
 As a result Lawler was awarded the win by TKO.

 Lawler faced Bryan Barberena on July 2, 2022, at UFC 276.
 He lost the back-and-forth bout by TKO in the second round.
 This fight earned him a Fight of the Night award.

 Lawler was scheduled to face Santiago Ponzinibbio on December 10, 2022, at UFC 282.
 However, the week of the event, Lawler was forced to withdraw due to an undisclosed injury.

+On April 8, 2023, it was announced that Lawler and MacDonald would be inducted to the UFC Fight Wing Hall of Fame in July 2023 for their welterweight title bout from July 2015.

+Lawler faced Niko Price on July 8, 2023, at UFC 290.
+In his retirement bout, he knocked Price out 38 seconds into the bout.

+Hall of Fame

+During UFC 313's broadcast in March 2025, Lawler was announced as the next "modern wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this June.

 Personal life

-Lawler also has an elder brother.
-He is married to Marcia Suzanne Lawler (née Fritz) and has a son.
+He is married to Marcia Suzanne Lawler (née Fritz).
+Lawler has an older brother.